oceanprotocol/docs/content/concepts/did-ddo.md

 ### Services

-Services define the access to the asset, and each service is represented by its respective datatoken.
+Services define the access for an asset, and each service is represented by its respective datatoken.

 An asset should have at least one service to be actually accessible, but can have as many services which make sense for a specific use case.